doru1004/ExtrusionPerformance/README.md

 In order to run the tests a Firedrake installation is needed.

+Clone the Firedrake repository referenced in the paper.

-Please follow the installation steps detailed in the Firedrake release referenced in the paper:
+Please follow the installation instructions detailed in the Firedrake
+repository:

 docs/source/download.rst

 The meshes used in the experiments have been archived separately.

+In the main folder of the test harness repository create the following folder:

+mkdir MESHES

-When running the experiments please un-archive the meshes into
+Before running the experiments please un-archive the meshes into

 MESHES/